 Take MtGox as an example.

-One day MtGox’s creator, Mark Karpeles, is asking basic beginner questions on PHP programming language forums.
+One day MtGox’s creator, Mark Karpeles, was asking basic beginner questions on PHP programming language forums.

 DEX vs CEX

 MtGox illustrates a recurring problem with all centralized exchanges (CEX).

 Which means that someone runs a central database (like JohnnyEX) that keeps track of balances, deposits, withdrawals and trades from one cryptocurrency to another.

 These exchanges are especially vulnerable to hackers, because they must keep large sums of cryptocurrency online in order to execute timely deposits and withdrawals.

 A DEX is a smart contract that accepts remote commands on the blockchain.

 A deposit would be a command accompanied by some amount of cryptocurrency.